scality/Zenko/docs/docsource/installation/upgrade/upgrade_zenko.rst

 Upgrading from 1.0.x to 1.1.x
 -----------------------------

 Zenko 1.0.x versions use MongoDB version 3.4, which has been upgraded to 3.6 in Zenko 1.1.x.
-Although upgrades using the commands above will work, some new features, specifically Cosmos (NFS and CIFS/SMB integration) may not function with MongoDB 3.4.
+Although upgrades using the commands above will work, some new features, specifically Cosmos (NFS integration) may not function with MongoDB 3.4.

 To upgrade from 1.0.x to 1.1: